Vietnam.vn - Nền tảng quảng bá Việt Nam

 South Korea is the latest country to approve Microsoft's billion-dollar deal.

 However, the UK and US continue to pose major hurdles for Microsoft.
-In April, the UK's Competition and Markets Authority (CMA) said it was blocking the deal due to concerns about its impact on the nascent cloud gaming market.
+In April, the UK's Competition and Markets Authority (CMA) said it was blocking the deal due to concerns about its impact on the fledgling cloud gaming market.
 Microsoft formally appealed the CMA's decision last week.

 Source link